Categories

 What is a Puncheur in Cycling?
 [Explained]

-Unraveling the Role of a Puncheur
+The Role of a Puncheur Cyclist in the Cycling Races

-The term “puncheur” comes from the French word “puncher,” a fitting moniker for these riders who pack a powerful punch on the arduous ascents.
+As mentioned above, the term “puncheur” comes from the French word “puncher,” a fitting moniker for these riders who pack a powerful punch on the arduous ascents.
 They are typically characterized by their explosive speed and stamina that allow them to surge ahead of the peloton (the main group of riders) on challenging terrains punctuated by steep climbs.

 Contrary to popular belief, these athletes do not necessarily possess the sustained climbing prowess of a mountain specialist or the high-speed finishing sprint of a sprinter.
 Instead, their forte lies in their ability to tackle short, sharp inclines, often ranging between 1-2 km in length with a 10-20% gradient.